-To earn the STEM Teaching Minor, undergraduates must successfully complete the required 24 credits of UTeach coursework and practicum.
-For math teacher certification, math and computer science undergraduates must also successfully complete Functions and Modeling and Geometry.
-Several of these UTeach courses also serve as Gen Ed or free electives course requirements.
-The 6-credit teaching practicum is completed during the final semester of senior year and requires student to teach full days for the semester.
+To earn the STEM Teaching Minor, undergraduates must successfully complete the required 18 credits of UTeach coursework.
+Math and computer science undergraduates must also successfully complete Functions and Modeling and Geometry in order to prepare for math teacher certification.

 Massachusetts Tests for Educator Licensure (MTEL)

-To prepare for teacher licensure, all students are required to pass the Massachusetts Tests for Educator Licensure (MTEL); this is in addition to earning a bachelor degree in a STEM field along with the STEM Teaching Minor.
-Students must receive passing scores on the following MTEL tests:
+To prepare for teaching certification, all students are required to pass the Massachusetts Tests for Educator Licensure, this is in addition to earning a bachelor degree in a STEM field along with the STEM Teaching Minor.
+Students must receive passing scores on each of the following tests:

 - The Communication & Literacy Skills Tests (for Reading and Writing) AND

 We recommend that UTeach students take these tests at the end of sophomore year or during junior year.
-All required MTEL tests must be completed and passed prior to enrollment in the teaching practicum.
+All required MTELs must be completed and passed prior to enrollment in the teaching practicum.

 In order to receive your teaching license you must complete the 6-credit teaching practicum generally during the final semester of senior year.
 The practicum can be done post-graduation, but to do so it must be discussed and arranged with UTeach faculty.
 The practicum requires you to be in a local secondary school, full-time for a minimum of 12 teaching weeks.